Luncheon 2019 with The Second City

 So to all Margaux’s Miracle Foundation supporters, I urge you to help us continue these vital efforts to eradicate these deadly and rare cancers.
 I look forward to seeing you on March 5th.

-MMF Luncheon with Gloria Steinem
+Luncheon 2017 with Gloria Steinem

 Our deepest gratitude to our guest speaker and world-renowned writer Gloria Steinem, Dr. Paul Meyers, and our female student guests from the University of Miami.